tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/global-artifacts/01.requirements-engineering/supplementary-specification.md

 &nbsp; &nbsp; (ii) are not related to US/UC, namely: Audit, Reporting and Security._

 ### (i):
-* Authentication and authorization that will ensure that only HRMs and FMs can access their respective functionalities.
+* Authentication and authorization that will ensure that only HRMs and VFMs can access their respective functionalities.

 * Database operations that make possible the Creation, Update or Deletion of skills, collaborators, roles, vehicles.
 ### (ii):